vik-s/quartz/content/projects/newsletter/long form/Measuring Angles with FMCW Radar.md

 Spacing the antennas half a wavelength apart (p=λc/2) gives the maximum field of view, θmax = ±π/2.
 This is the same condition needed in antenna arrays (https://www.viksnewsletter.com/p/fundamentals-of-antenna-arrays?r=222kot&utm_campaign=post&utm_medium=web) to form constructive and destructive interference patterns and produce focused beams with minimal grating lobes (oddly).
 ## Angle FFT

 Looking back at velocity estimation, we saw that two chirps were insufficient to resolve velocity (https://www.viksnewsletter.com/i/145685890/doppler-fft-for-velocity-estimation) because there was no way to tell which how much phase shift could be attributed to each object at the same range.
-We had to use multiple chirps.
+We had to use multiple chirps and then compute FFT.

 Similarly, for two objects at the same range and moving at the same velocity, two antennas are insufficient to unambiguously resolve angle of arrival.
 Having more antennas in the receive array will help resolve angle of arrival with certainty.

-Each antenna is capable of angle and velocity estimation of the object using a range and doppler FFT (2D FFT) on the data obtained from multiple frames.
-Such an FFT allows us to create a range-doppler plot whose peak identifies the distance and speed on a two dimensional plane.
-However, the FFT peak in this plane has an angle associated with it too.
+Each antenna in the array is capable of angle and velocity estimation of the object using a range and doppler FFT (2D FFT).
+Such an FFT allows us to create a range-doppler plot whose peak identifies the object's distance and speed on a two dimensional plane.

+Just like how the range FFT peak had a phase component to it that we used to identify velocity in the last article in this series, the 2D FFT peak also has a phase component  that allows us to estimate angle of arrival.

 Taking an FFT across the 2D FFTs created for each antenna channel in the array will result in peaks corresponding to each object in the radar field of view.
 The angular velocity of the peaks can then be used to uniquely identify the angle of arrival of each object.